oracle-livelabs/database/text/full-text-indexing/queries/queries.md

     CONTAINS is a function returning a number.
 It is almost allways used in the form __WHERE CONTAINS(...) > 0__.
 If the return value is greater than zero, there's a match for the row, if it's zero there isn't.

     CONTAINS takes two or three arguments.
 The third is optional and we'll leave it for later.
-The arguments are:
+The two required arguments are:

     1. The name of the column to be searched
     2. A string value to search for.
 The string can be a literal string, or anything that evaluates to a string (VARCHAR2 or CLOB).